Fixing Mercedes EBR, ABS, ESP Inoperative Issues: Comprehensive Guide

 - The steering angle sensor needs calibration or replacement

-Brake assistance systems, including EBR, ASP, and ESP, are elaborate systems with a wide range of sensitive components and sensors.
+Brake assistance systems, including EBR, ABS, and ESP, are elaborate systems with many sensitive components and sensors.

-A single malfunction sensor could bring multiple systems down, affecting vehicle braking performance and stability.
+A malfunctioning sensor could bring multiple systems down, affecting vehicle braking performance and stability.
 Just like with other devices, there are many potential causes, and these are only a few common ones:

 - Voltage drops caused by a worn battery or faulty alternator may affect the operation of both ABS and ESP.
 This is because all the sensors and components require a steady voltage, and even the slightest irregularity might offset their function.
 These systems will also go offline if the owner replaces the battery without connecting the vehicle to a trickle charger.

-- All cars have a brake light switch that, as its name would imply, illuminates the brake lights when slowing down.
-ABS and ESP systems use this signal to recognize when the driver is pressing the brake pedal.
-With time, internal components of this simple sensor may wear out, which makes the signals coming from it implausible.
+- All cars have a brake light switch that, as its name indicates, illuminates the brake lights when slowing down.
+ABS and ESP systems use this signal to recognize when the driver presses the brake pedal.
+With time, internal components of this simple sensor may wear out, making the signals coming from it implausible.
 The software inside the ABS module will recognize these faulty signals and shut down the system as a preventive measure.

 - Being exposed to dirt and corrosion, wheel speed sensors and their wiring are other components that are likely to fail.
 They will give inaccurate readings that will confuse the ABS module.
-Tracking down the faulty sensor requires a suitable diagnostic tool, as there are four of them in total.
+Tracking down the faulty sensor requires a suitable diagnostic tool, as there are four total.
+To locate a defective wheel speed sensor, you can use the YOUCANIC diagnostic tool.

 - Although reliable and rarely fails in general, the ABS module itself can affect the operation of these brake systems.
 Among possible causes, things like worn hydraulic valves or faulty solenoids that control their movement are the most likely.
 The new module is expensive, so sourcing a remanufacturer may be more feasible.